Project Structure

 The default structure of a blank NativeScript project consists

-of a root folder that contains the app
+of a root folder that contains the app,

-platforms
+platforms and

-directories, and a
+node_modules directories, and a

-configuration file.
+package.json configuration file.

 myApplication/